AkhilllYadav/Netflix-Title-Images/README.md

 ## Deployment

-The project has been deployed and is live at [https://title-images-api.vercel.app/]([https://title-images-api.vercel.app/](https://title-images-j6x24vjfs-akhilll-yadavs-projects.vercel.app/)).
+The project has been deployed and is live at [Live Project](https://title-images-j6x24vjfs-akhilll-yadavs-projects.vercel.app/).

 ## Learn More